ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-Let us start with the type and variable declarations: We use a user defined type named [Friend], which is a reference to an [object], that object type has a field [name] of type [string], and a field [next], which is again a reference to the same data type.
+Let us start with the type and variable declarations: We use a user defined type named `Friend`, which is a reference to an `object`, that object type has a field `name` of type `string`, and a field `next`, which is again a reference to the same data type.

-We are using two variables, one called [n] of type [string] to read in a name or the [quit]{.italic} command from terminal, and a variable called [f] of type [Friend].
+We are using two variables, one called `n` of type `string` to read in a name or the `quit` command from terminal, and a variable called `f` of type `Friend`.
 The variable
-[f] seems to match only to one single friend, but as the type of [f] has a [next] field, it can be a whole list of friends, with [f] being the start or head of that list.
+`f` seems to match only to one single friend, but as the type of `f` has a `next` field, it can be a whole list of friends, with `f` being the start or head of that list.

-In the code above, we are using a special [while] loop --- special because the construct [while true:] and because the loop contains a [break] statement.
-Earlier, we said that we should avoid the [break] statement in loops, because it interrupts the control flow and can make it more difficult to understand and prove the flow.
-But in this case that form makes some sense: For the first loop, we have to first read in a name from the terminal, and then we can decide what to do, so we can not really evaluate a condition after the [while] statement at the top.
-So we use the simple constant condition [true], which would never terminate the loop.
-We need a [break] inside the loop body to terminate the loop.
+In the code above, we are using a special `while` loop --- special because the construct `while true:` and because the loop contains a `break` statement.
+Earlier, we said that we should avoid the `break` statement in loops, because it interrupts the control flow and can make it more difficult to understand and prove the flow.
+But in this case that form makes some sense: For the first loop, we have to first read in a name from the terminal, and then we can decide what to do, so we can not really evaluate a condition after the `while` statement at the top.
+So we use the simple constant condition `true`, which would never terminate the loop.
+We need a `break` inside the loop body to terminate the loop.

-Let us investigate the second loop first, as it is really easy: In the [while] condition we check if the current value of [f] is [nil], that is, if there are no more entries in our list.
+Let us investigate the second loop first, as it is really easy: In the `while` condition we check if the current value of `f` is `nil`, that is, if there are no more entries in our list.
 For that case, we terminate the loop, as we are done.
-If [f] has not the value [nil], then [f] points to a valid content, that is, there is at least a valid name, which we access by the field access operator and print it with [echo f.name].
-Note that in Nim the field access operator [.] works in the same way for value [objects] types as well as for [ref] [objects] types.
+If `f` has not the value `nil`, then `f` points to a valid content, that is, there is at least a valid name, which we access by the field access operator and print it with `echo f.name`.
+Note that in Nim the field access operator `.` works in the same way for value `objects` types as well as for `ref` `objects` types.
-For [ref] [objects] types we could also write [f\[\].name] instead of plain [f.name], that is we first apply [\[\]] to [f] to get the content, and then use the [.] operator to access the [name] field.
-In some other languages like C we would have to use a special operator -\> to access fields of [pointer] or reference types.
+For `ref` `objects` types we could also write `f[].name` instead of plain `f.name`, that is we first apply `[]` to `f` to get the content, and then use the `.` operator to access the `name` field.
+In some other languages like C we would have to use a special operator -\> to access fields of `pointer` or reference types.

-The most interesting statement in the output loop is [f = f.next].
-We assign the content of [f.next] to [f] and proceed with that new content.
-The content could be a valid reference to one more [Friend] [object], or it could be [nil], indicating that our loop should terminate.
+The most interesting statement in the output loop is `f = f.next`.
+We assign the content of `f.next` to `f` and proceed with that new content.
+The content could be a valid reference to one more `Friend` `object`, or it could be `nil`, indicating that our loop should terminate.